bdd100k/bdd100k/doc/source/evaluate.rst

 Moreover, a score file is needed, with the following format:
 ::

-    {
-        "name": str, name of the input image, "labels": [
+    - name: str, name of the input image,
-            {
+    - labels []:
+        - id: str, not used here, but required for loading
-                "index": int in range [1, 65535], the index in B and A channel "score": float, confidence score of the prediction }
+        - index: int, in range [1, 65535], the index in B and A channel
-        ]
-    }
+        - score: float, confidence score of the prediction

 - `index`: the value correspondence to the "ann_id" stored in B and A channels.